 Who Should Buy It: Gardeners with large spaces will be able to benefit greatly from this humidifier.

 Why We Like It: This Vicks vaporizer humidifier has a one-gallon capacity and two fan speeds that can run unsupervised for up to 12 hours, automatically shutting off once water is low.

-It operates quietly and releases a mist that’s 95% bacteria-free, which is perfect for preventing any bad bacterial build-up on your plants.
+It operates quietly and releases a mist that’s 95% bacteria-free, which is perfect for preventing any bad bacterial build-up on your indoor plants.
 It’s also good for aromatherapy since you can also purchase special Vicks liquid inhalants for battling congestion.

 Who Should Buy It: Those who often deal with congestion or colds will be able to use this as much as their plants.

 The truth is that when experts say plants need water, they don’t mean just a daily misting or watering them in their pots.
 Generally, plants grow best with high humidity levels.